dimagor/socraticswirlInstructor/README.md

 Socratic Swirl, developed on top of swirl, lets instructors of the R programming language offer in-class, interactive programming exercises that the instructors view student answers and progress in real-time.
 This package lets instructors manage their exercises on the Socratic Swirl application, and launch a dashboard to watch their students' progress.
 See a demo of the dashboard [here](https://dgrtwo.shinyapps.io/socraticswirl/)!

+Socraticswirl has three major components, the student software, a parse.com database, and the instructor software, i.e. the dashboard and course management utilities.

 ![alt text](release/img/SocraticSwirlFlowChart.png)

 ### Installation and setup

+Here are the main steps.
+For more details, please download the [Socraticswirl Manual] (https://github.com/dimagor/socraticswirlInstructor/blob/master/release/Socraticswirl.docx).

+#### Install SocraticswirlInstructor

 Use the [devtools](https://github.com/hadley/devtools) package to install:

     devtools::install_github(c("rstudio/shinydashboard", "dgrtwo/rparse",
                                "dimagor/socraticswirlInstructor"))

+#### Create parse.com applications

+Register an account at parse.com for each group that will be independently using Socraticswirl.
+Using that account, create two parse.com applications for each class, one for test and the other for production.
+Obtain Application Keys and REST API Keys for both apps.

+There is a web interface to manage the database at parse.com, including the student list, the uploaded courses, and etc.

+#### Set up Shiny servers for test and production

+Set up and configurate the Shiny servers so that the dashboard applications can access the database at parse.com, and instructors can view the dashboard using browsers.
+The parse.com keys are needed here.

 In order to use the dashboard or upload courses, you'll need an instructor account with us.
 You can create one within R: